 - As part of the Accounts & Audit Regulations and Health & Safety At Work Legislation, the Town Council is required to maintain an effective programme of risk management and ensure that all policies and procedures in place are subject to regular review - Each year, the Council reviews a range of risks affecting the organisation in each of the service areas and as a corporate body.
-It is assisted in its task by a number of advisors including the Internal and External Auditor and by Ellis Whittam the Council's HR and Health and Safety advisors.
+It is assisted in its task by a number of advisors including the Internal and External Auditor and by WorkNest (formerly Ellis Whittam) the Council's HR and Health and Safety advisors.
 This report deals with the whole range of risks and builds on work already undertaken by the individual Working Groups in the autumn cycle.
-In 2018, new areas of activity relating to data protection were introduced nationally and the Council took action to mitigate risks associated with this.